Delver567/Deadlock-Item-Rando-Manual-AP/README.md

 # Deadlock-Item-Rando-Manual-AP

-# Download all, read rules for full description of AP, zip contains the poptracker pack
+# Download all except README, read rules for full description of AP, zip contains the poptracker pack